karak-network/web3signer/README.md

 # Web3signer

-An application able to sign Eth2 artefacts (attestations and blocks) using BLS12-381 private key.
+An application able to sign Eth2 artifacts (attestations and blocks) using BLS12-381 private key.

 ## Issues